cosmos/sdk-tutorials/README.md

         title: Introduction to CosmJS
         href: /tutorials/7-cosmjs/
         description: |
-          Want to integrate frontend user interfaces and backend servers with you Cosmos chain?
+          Want to integrate frontend user interfaces and backend servers with your Cosmos chain?
 Take a closer look at:
         links:
           - title: What is CosmJS?
             path: /tutorials/7-cosmjs/1-cosmjs-intro.html